 Emphasizing historical tradition and constitutional text, Scalia consistently voted to uphold governmental activities in the face of establishment clause challenges.
 According to Scalia, the First Amendment does not prohibit official preferences of religion over nonreligion, and only bars official activities that may promote the interests of a particular religious sect.

 He believed that governmental acknowledgment, accommodation, and support of religion are well-established tenets of the nation’s political and cultural heritage, and he lamented in Lee v.
 Weisman (1992) that the Court’s “Religion Clause jurisprudence has become bedeviled (so to speak) by reliance on formulaic abstractions that are not derived from, but positively conflict with, our long-accepted constitutional traditions.”

-Scalia’s free exercise clause jurisprudence is similarly circumscribed and draws on a distinction between belief and conduct.
+Scalia’s free exercise clause jurisprudence was similarly circumscribed and drew on a distinction between belief and conduct.

 According to Scalia, the First Amendment prohibits government from regulating religious beliefs or from targeting certain acts only when they are performed in religious contexts.
 However, as he stated in Employment Division, Department of Human Resources of Oregon v.
 Smith (1990), Scalia did not believe the Constitution requires that “an individual’s religious beliefs excuse him from compliance with an otherwise valid law [in this case a law criminalizing the use of peyote, which was a regular feature of the Native American Church] prohibiting conduct that the State is free to regulate.”

 Indeed, the clearest expression of Scalia’s view that the free exercise clause does not mandate religious exemptions from otherwise neutral laws — provided the state has a rational basis for enacting those laws — is his majority opinion in Employment Division.